Our survey reveals extending unemployment benefits affects job recovery

 • The realization that “their” work is not in demand

-This led our team to question, how does the extension of unemployment benefits affect the job recovery?
+This led our team to question, how does the extension of unemployment benefits affect job recovery?
 At People Science, we speak on average to 4000 job seekers per week.
 Therefore, we conducted our own observance survey.

-Using three separate positions Sales, Customer Service and Marketing for samples from the time period of February of 2010 through September of 2010, 46 percent of candidates on unemployment informed us they would consider the position if their unemployment was running out.
+Using three separate positions Sales, Customer Service, and Marketing for samples from the time period of February of 2010 through September of 2010, 46 percent of candidates on unemployment informed us they would consider the position if their unemployment was running out.

-In fact many suggested they would be very interested but wanted to take some time for themselves.
-Many others had been looking for sometime but were going to wait and see what opportunities arose while they collected.
+In fact, many suggested they would be very interested but wanted to take some time for themselves.
+Many others had been looking for some time but were going to wait and see what opportunities arose while they collected.

 What’s more, we often see marketed increases in new candidate inquiries when the press announces the possibility of discontinued unemployment benefits.